revolist/revogrid-docs/guide/licensing.md

 #### Advanced plan

-Unlocks the most advanced features of the RevoGrid, including AI, premium support, and the Enterprise Pivot grid with totals, drill-down, field panels, custom aggregations, and server-side analytics contracts.
+Unlocks the most advanced features of RevoGrid, including Pivot Grid, Gantt Chart, AI, premium support, totals, drill-down, field panels, custom aggregations, and server-side analytics contracts.
 It also includes everything offered in the Pro Light plan.

 The Pro Advanced version is available under a commercial license—visit the [Licensing page](/pro/policies/license) for details.